nickgag626/slate-master---Copy/source/includes/_BuildCredit.md

    ```

 This method calls initializes the card reader to work with the device.
-In order to get the initialize command to successfully run, you will need to ensure that your application has audio permissions.
+In order to get the *initialize* command to successfully run, you will need to ensure that your application has audio permissions.

-Once the initialize command is run, it will iterate through your selected device types that have been set in section 7.
-This process can take several seconds and up to a minute.
-In order to reduce the time the initialize process takes, you can reduce the amount of allowable device types if they are not being used in your environment.
+Once the *initialize* command is run, it will iterate through your selected device types that have been set in the previous section.
+This process can take several seconds (and up to a minute).
+In order to reduce the time the initialization process takes, you can reduce the amount of allowable device types if they are not being used in your environment.
 In a testing environment, this can greatly reduce the QA process.

 ### Setup the Card Reader